extratype/chunkdisk/README.md

 ## Features

 * Unnecessary chunks become empty (0 bytes) after TRIM.
-* Unused files are closed to save system resources and update timestamps when the disk is idle or under low load.
+* Unused files are closed to save system resources and update timestamps when the virtual disk is idle or under low load.
 * Supports differential disks.

 ## Getting Started